TangibleInc/fields/readme.md

 #### Method 2: Using wp-env (Recommended)

-Alternatively, you can use the [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) tool to quickly spin up a local dev and test environment, optionally switching between multiple PHP versions.
+Alternatively, you can use the [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) tool to serve local dev and test sites, optionally switching between multiple PHP versions.

 The test environment is started by running: